Howard and Harold McBride

-Howard and Harold McBride are a pair of fictional supporting characters in the American animated television series The Loud House and it's resulting multimedia franchise on Nickelodeon.
-Howard and Harold are voiced by comedians Michael McDonald and Wayne Brady, respectively.
-Their first appearance was in "Overnight Success", following several episodes in which they were only mentioned.
+Howard and Harold McBride are a pair of fictional supporting characters in the American animated television series The Loud House and its resulting multimedia franchise on Nickelodeon.
+Howard is voiced by Michael McDonald and Harold was voiced by Wayne Brady until 2022 when he was replaced by Khary Payton.
+Their first appearance was in "Overnight Success", following an episode in which they were only mentioned ("A Tale of Two Tables").
 The McBrides are significant as the first married gay couple to be featured in a Nickelodeon animated series.
 The McBrides are notably also an interracial couple.
 Their introduction into the series was described as remarkable and caused a boost in ratings for the show.